 Analyzing Financial Statements

-The subject of analyzing financial statements is not confined to the canyons of Wall Street and the needs of high finance.
+The subject of analyzing financial statements is not confined to the canyons of Wall Street and the only needs of high finance.

 It is very import to every business no matter what type of business you have big or small.